ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 In both the cases, the individual’s information is securely packaged and sent to Registration Processor.
 After all successful validations, the system updates the individual’s information and sends his/her updated ID card through the country’s configured printing and postal service.

-Updating an individual's information and the usage of channels to update individual's data is based on the requirements of a specific country.
+A country decides the channel and data attributes that can be updated for the individual.
 In the current implementation,

 1. An individual can update his/her demographic and biometric information when he/she visits the registration center.
 1. An individual can update his/her address information when he/she uses the resident portal.